(maiden name Slámová)

 2010: Grant Agency of the University of South Bohemia, Project: “Habitat preferences and diurnal behaviour of mountain satyrid butterflies along an altitudinal gradient”

-I have served as reviewer for Journal of Insect Conservation and Biodiversity, PLOS ONE and European Journal of Entomology.
+I have served as reviewer for Animal Biology, Biotropica, Integrative zoology, Journal of Insect Conservation and Biodiversity, PLOS ONE, European Journal of Entomology.

 Tomáš Svozil (2011-12), Bachelor’s thesis, The use of thermal camera to study thermoregulation in mountain butterflies of the genus Erebia (in Czech).